Nintendo Adventure Books Key

 - Description: Summary of the page's events.

 - Puzzle: If the chapter features a puzzle to solve.
+This is a yes or no, see puzzle solution for how to solve.

-- Buffet: This penalizes the reader.
+- Buffet: This penalizes the reader of points or an item

 how the reader should proceed and what to be aware of.
 This may